adriantorrie/EodData.jl/README.md

 # Utility Functions
 ### set_date_string()
+Converts values that are type `::Date` and `::DateTime` into the correctly formatted string expected by the web service.
-The first call passes in a `::DateTime`
+* The first call passes in a `::DateTime`
-The secondcall passes in a `::Date`
+* The second call passes in a `::Date`
-Calls 3-6 show how further dynamic strings can be set
+* Calls 3-6 show how further dynamic strings can be set
 ```julia
 set_date_string(now())
 set_date_string(today())